United States -- History -- Civil War, 1861-1865 -- Correspondence.

 This Civil War letter was written from General John M. Schofield to Brigadier General Jacob Ammen on September 19, 1864.
 The letter requests that Ammen and his 4th Div.
 23rd Corps support the raid on the town of Saltville in southwestern Virginia, resulting in the Battle of Saltville on October 2, 1864.

-This collection consists of 28 transcripts from George L. Reis to his family and friends back home.
-The transcripts discuss the everyday life a soldier during the Civil War.
+This collection consists of 28 transcripts of letters from George L. Reis to his family and friends back home.
+The transcripts discuss the everyday activities of a soldier during the Civil War and other topics such as desertion, battle maneuvers, and affairs at home.

 This collection includes a letter written by H. G. Wax to ‘Cousin App.'
 It is dated February 25, 1865 and from Mill Bend located in Hawkins County, Tennessee.